 Ideally our method for knickpoint detection could proceed without any human supervision.
-Due the method's sensitivity to grid resolution, roughness, as well as the intrinsically heterogeneous nature of landscapes, the method does however retain some user-defined parameters.
-The sensitivity analysis performed on the Santa Cruz Island data (Section 4.3) indicates which of these must be selected with care.
+Due the method's sensitivity to grid resolution, roughness and the intrinsically heterogeneous nature of landscapes, the method does, however, retain some user-defined parameters.
+The sensitivity analysis performed on the Santa Cruz Island data (Sect.
+4.3) indicates which of these must be selected with care.

-We found that changing the concavity index does not change the location of the knickpoints substantially, but it does control their relative magnitude (Section 4.3), and therefore if the user is interested in knickpoint magnitude than θ should be selected carefully (e.g., Mudd et al., 2018).
-Parameters linked to segmenting the χ -elevation profiles (Mudd et al., 2014) that affect results are the n{tg} and n{sk} parameters (Section 4.3).
-Increasing both of these increases the length of the segments, where setting these parameters to smaller values result in a large number of detected changes in k{sn} which must thereafter be thinned.
-The one potential advantage of smaller segments is that more vertical-step knickpoints can be detected (i.e., waterfalls).
-Smaller segments also affect the relative values of knickpoint magnitude because short, steep reaches can be extracted and will generate high magnitude Δk{sn} knickpoints.
-If high values for the n{tg} and n{sk} parameters are used, the resulting knickpoint dataset will be sparser but will not necessarily detect local changes of k{sn} due to local layers of hard rock layer or a change in erosion process, for example.
+We found that changing the concavity index does not change the location of the knickpoints substantially, but it does control their relative magnitude (Sect.
+4.3), and therefore if the user is interested in knickpoint magnitude then θ should be selected carefully (e.g. Mudd et al., 2018a).
+The parameters linked to segmenting the χ -elevation profiles (Mudd et al., 2014) that affect results are the $n{\rm tg}$ and $n{\rm sk}$ parameters (Sect.
+4.3).
+Increasing both of these increases the length of the segments, whereby setting these parameters to smaller values result in a large number of detected changes in $k{\rm sn}$ which must thereafter be thinned.
+The one potential advantage of smaller segments is that more vertical-step knickpoints can be detected (i.e. waterfalls).
+Smaller segments also affect the relative values of knickpoint magnitude because short, steep reaches can be extracted and will generate highmagnitude $\Delta k{\rm sn}$ knickpoints.
+If high values for the $n{\rm tg}$ and $n{\rm sk}$ parameters are used, the resulting knickpoint dataset will be sparser but will not necessarily detect local changes in $k{\rm sn}$ due to local layers of hard rock or a change in erosion processes, for example.
 Larger segments are also less sensitive to topographic noise.
-After running sensitivity analyses, we recommend default parameters of $n{tg} = 80$ and $n{sk} = 1$.
+After running sensitivity analyses, we recommend default parameters of $n{\rm tg} = 80$ and $n{\rm sk} = 1$.

-Once segmentation is performed, we use the TVD routines to isolate changes in k{sn} , which require an additional parameter (λ) to control the degree of denoising (equation 7).
-As the relative magnitude of k{sn} is controlled by the θ value, we also determine the λ value for each value of θ that best isolates changes in k{sn} based on our sensitivity analysis (Section 4.3).
-However, some landscapes that are either very gentle or steep may require changes to the λ value: low-relief landscapes may require a smaller λ value whereas the opposite is true for steep landscapes.
-The user can check the efficacy of the selected λ value by plotting k{sn} and denoised k{sn} against χ or the flow distance.
-Guidance on selection of λ is described in greater detail in Supplementary Materials Section 4.1.
+Once segmentation is performed, we use the TVD routines to isolate changes in $k{\rm sn}$, which require an additional parameter (λ) to control the degree of denoising (Eq.
+7).
+As the relative magnitude of $k{\rm sn}$ is controlled by the θ value, we also determine the λ value for each value of θ that best isolates changes in $k{\rm sn}$ based on our sensitivity analysis (Sect.
+4.3).
+However, some landscapes that are either very gentle or steep may require changes to the λ value: low-relief landscapes may require a smaller λ value, whereas the opposite is true for steep landscapes.
+The user can check the efficacy of the selected λ value by plotting $k{\rm sn}$ and denoised $k{\rm sn}$ against χ or the flow distance.
+Guidance on the selection of λ is described in greater detail in the Supplement Sect.
+S4.1.

 We also explored the possibility of using the TVD routine to denoise the river profile before extracting knickpoints in order to avoid dependency on the θ parameter.
-We applied the denoising routine on $\Delta elevation$ in order to reduce the amount of variation.
+We applied the denoising routine on Δ elevation in order to reduce the amount of variation.
 The intensity λ of denoising has to be manually selected and controls the amount of change from original data.
-Results from these tests are available in the Supplementary Materials (Figures S18-S20).
+Results from these tests are available in the Supplement (Figs. S18-S20).
 We found that additional denoising is still required during the Monte Carlo segment determination of Mudd et al. (2014).
 We suggest that prior smoothing of river profiles needs to be carefully considered, as it unavoidably leads to some modification of the existing profile.
 Users of our software may, if they wish, apply a technique for denoising river profiles prior to applying our method (e.g. Schwanghart and Scherler, 2017).